conda-forge/cycler-feedstock/README.md

 If you would like to improve the cycler recipe, please take the normal route of forking this repository and submitting a PR.
-Upon subimssion, your changes will be run on the appropriate platforms to give the reviewer an opportnity to confirm that the changes result in a sucessfull build.
+Upon submission, your changes will be run on the appropriate platforms to give the reviewer an opportunity to confirm that the changes result in a successful build.
 Once merged, the recipe will be re-built and uploaded automatically to the conda-forge channel, whereupon they will be available for everybody to install and use.